abilian/olapy-web/docs/installation.rst

 Install from Github
 *******************

-The project sources are stored in `Github repository <https://github.com/abilian/olapy-web>`_.
+The project sources are stored in a `Github repository <https://github.com/abilian/olapy-web>`_.

 Download from Github::